peter-michaleczky/efk-aws-loganalysis/README.md

 Verify the cluster is running:
 `kubectl get pods --all-namespaces`

-## Open Kubernetes dashboard
+### Open Kubernetes dashboard

 `minikube dashboard`

-## Deploy using terraform files
+## Deploy with terraform

-To create logging daemon set and operators in the cluster, execute the following command:

-`terraform apply`
+The `terraform apply` command creates:
+- fluent-bit daemon set which creates a log collector pod in every node
+- fluent-bit operators to configure the inputs, parsers and outputs via terraform code
+- OpenSearch nodes and service
+- OpenSearch Dashboards service

-## Setup integration and index pattern in Kibana
+## Setup integration and index pattern in OpenSearch Dashboard

 - add a new index pattern for ks-logstash-log*, set timestamp field
 - add Logstash integration